woland-no-50/pi-nas/README.md

 cd ragnar
 ```
 Follow ragnar README (set RAGNAR_SERVER=ztar  in env and put the keyfile at /etc/luks/ztar.key)

+NOTE: You must be able to successfully run `./ragnar.sh open` and `./ragnar.sh close`

+save the direct path to the ragnar script, e.g. `~/development/pi-nas/ragnar/ragnar.sh`

 ### having a host machine "always" mount the zpool